MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-stack-use-after-return.md

+---
+title: "Stack Use After Return."
+description: "Source examples and live debug screen shots for Stack Use After Return errors." ms.date: 02/05/2021
+f1_keywords: ["ASan","Address Sanitizer","memory safety","Stack Use After Return", "ASan examples"]
+help viewer_keywords: ["ASan","Address Sanitizer","ASan examples","Stack Use After Return"]
+---

-# Stack- Use After Return
+# Stack Use After Return

-This functionality requires code generation that is activated under an additional flag `-fsanitize-address-use-after-return `.
-A complete command line example would be:
+This functionality requires code generation that is activated under an extra compiler flag `-fsanitize-address-use-after-return`.
+A complete command-line example would be:

 > cl -fsanitize=address -fsanitize-address-use-after-return /Zi file.cpp my3dparty.lib -Fe My.exe.

-Once the binary is created the functionality in the binary is activated with an environment variable `ASAN_OPTIONS=detect_stack_use_after_return=1`.
+When the binary is created, the functionality in the binary is activated with an environment variable `ASAN_OPTIONS=detect_stack_use_after_return=1`.
 This environment variable is there to allow for debugging and making quick progress in "getting through an existing source base"

-A the [CLANG/LLVM summary](https://github.com/google/sanitizers/wiki/AddressSanitizerUseAfterReturn) of the algorithm supporting use after return, as well as the larger performance costs.
+Consider the [Clang summary](https://github.com/google/sanitizers/wiki/AddressSanitizerUseAfterReturn) of the algorithm supporting use after return, and the larger performance costs.

 ## Example - Simple 'C'

 ```cpp
     char *x;